G-aura-v/Railway-track-surveillance-system/README.md

 - **Motion and Object Detection**: Detect anomalies using **YOLOv4** for fast and accurate detection.
 - **Live Feed Interface**: Displays live video with detected objects highlighted.
 - **Adjustable Alarm Mode**: Toggle motion detection on or off.
+- **Email Alerts via Gmail**: Sends an alert email with a captured image to a configured Gmail address when motion is detected.
 - **System Health Display**: Information about system status and detection activity.
 - **Simple Setup**: Easy configuration for quick deployment.